3 years ago, a massive algae bloom in Florida killed 200 tons of marine life. It's threatening again

 Strong winds from the east have likely helped to dissipate some of algae blooms.
 On Florida's West Coast, onshore winds and water movement typically bring algae blooms to the shore.
 Offshore winds push it out to open water.

 But it's still too early to forecast what this year will bring.
-Red tide typically peak in summer and fall.
-And it can last days, weeks, months or even year.
+Red tide typically peaks in summer and fall.
+And it can last days, weeks, months or even a year.

 Bell, the Cortez fishing business owner, recalls her father telling her that after he returned from World War II, an awful red tide enveloped the Manatee County fishing village.
 He could not fish locally, so he went to Campeche, Mexico.